 When any SA200 or SA 250 welder comes into our shop, it has auxiliary power (it will run a grinder), and the customers tell me, "ran great yesterday, but this morning, no weld.
 Or it was welding fine, and it died in the middle of a weld.
 Typically, it is one of two problems.

-broken white porcelain, and the wiper moves freely.
+broken white porcelain, and whether the wiper moves freely.

 2. Check the resistance with an ohmmeter, lift the wiper arm, and lift it with a piece of paper or